 I remember one particularly bad week where there were some brand changes and things got heated at work.
 At the same time, HR informed me some of my time off for intermittent FMLA hadn’t been approved.
 It triggered my symptoms so much, I spent 2 straight days in bed, never once leaving.
 At that point, after much discussion with my family (and even a suggestion from my neurologist), I put in my two weeks notice.
 Many coworkers said “you’re so lucky” not understanding what it was like to give up the career you had worked hard for because you suddenly had a chronic illness that no one understood.

 About a month or two after I left my job, I noticed a huge change.
 I was able to drive again for short distances and I dedicated my free time to finding an exercise program I liked to do.
-I found pilates and ballet were just as good as vestibular therapy and helped my balance get back on track.
+Pilates and ballet were just as good as vestibular therapy for me, and helped my balance get back on track.
 I weaned off ativan and now only take .25mg for emergencies, usually after or around air travel.
 After about 4 months I felt better, but not good enough for my liking.
 I continued searching for answers and found the Heal Your Headache book by Dr Buchholz from Johns Hopkins.
 His diet plan is based on the migraine triggers of msg, nitrites, histamine, and tyramine.
 Once I started following the diet strictly I noticed a difference in that I could go longer between dizziness episodes.
 At one point I had wondered if it was really working or just a load of garbage and I tested yogurt.
 I remember just a few minutes after finishing my meal I felt like everything was moving on me – yogurt was a trigger!
 The same yogurt that I had eaten almost everyday a few months ago was noticeably causing my dizziness!

 I have gone from being bedridden to around 90-95% in a little over a year with limited meds and lots of lifestyle changes.
 Sometimes I occasionally have 100%, symptom free days!
 I’m fortunate to be able to travel and fly again, even internationally.
 While I still believe I could possibly be 100% all the time with a preventative medication, this is the perfect plan for me right now as I could potentially have children in the near future and most medications for migraine you cannot take while pregnant.
 I hope that my tips, tricks, and recipes can also help you to get to a place where your migraines are being managed successfully.
 I also hope that I can provide a safe space for you to learn and feel accepted so you don’t punch the next person that tells you they get headaches too.